-> Projects

 Student presentations, with feedback by reviewers

-Exhibition-style showcase of your course project: you are not allowed to talk, rather you are required to show a video and a series of visual materials that can speak for themselves.
-Video duration requirement: between 30 seconds and 2 minutes.
+1. Video: Bring a personal device to show your video in loop.
+Duration: 30 seconds and 2 minutes.
 Resolution: HD 1080p (16:9).
 With or without sound is your choice.
 The video should include, and combine, many elements of the following: title of project, student name, project field (example: product design, UX design), text, text annotations, keywords, drawing, animation, photo elements, etc. Use and apply all the skills learned in this class.

 Week 9